top of page

 The Most Efficient Cooling System

-Along these lines, a friend of mine created an indoor cooler with air access to the outside.
+A friend of mine who also lives off-grid created an indoor cooler with air access to the outside.
 It is basically an old refrigerator with a hole cut near the top and bottom with PVC pipe vents leading to the outside.
 The pipes have screening on the ends to keep varmints out.
 During the winter he can partially close or fully open the vents as needed to have a refrigerator in his house, for zero cost.
+Check out their solution here

 The Next Most Efficient Cooling System

-Technically, DC powered refrigerators and freezers are the most efficient because you don't have to convert the DC energy (Direct current) from your batteries to AC current (alternating current, like most homes use) Though we have a DC powered chest freezer we use an AC powered fridge (I'll explain why below) so I don't have any experience with the DC powered refrigerators.
-If you have a very small photo-voltaic system (all the way down to an RV or sailboat) with small cooling needs you might want to check out this article http://www.backwoodshome.com/solar-powered-refrigerators/
+Technically, DC powered refrigerators and freezers are the most efficient because you don't have to convert the DC energy (Direct current) from your batteries to AC current (alternating current, like most homes use) Although we have a DC powered chest freezer we use an AC powered fridge.
+(I'll explain why below)

 Our Refrigeration System